Profile pic

 I'm a postdoctoral research fellow at Princeton University and NOAA's Geophysical Fluid Dynamics Laboratory.
 Prior to this, I got my PhD in climate science from the University of Oxford.

-I study the interactions between clouds, radiation and circulation in Earth's climate.
-This is a broad question, and so my work touches on a number of topics, for example: tropical dynamics, radiative feedbacks, the hydrological cycle and aerosol-climate interactions.
+I study the physics of clouds, radiation and circulation, with a focus on how these processes shape Earth's climate and its response to forcing.
+This is a broad endeavor, and so my work touches on a number of topics, for example: tropical dynamics, radiative feedbacks, the hydrological cycle and aerosol-climate interactions.

 Please don't hesitate to reach out if you would like to chat or collaborate!
 My email is: andrew.williams@princeton.edu